Whether I’m traveling for 2 weeks or 2 months – what you see is what you get!

 I could never justify the expense of shaving cream.
 You’ll know I’ve hit it big and am straight up balling out when you find a can of shaving cream in my shower (it’ll never happen).
 I’m a regular ol’ bar soap kinda girl, especially when I’m traveling, but I go Lush all the way.

-After living almost a year without air conditioning (thank you, Weather Gods, for blessing central Mexico with ridiculously amazing weather, all year long), any time I am in AC, I find my lips getting really dried out and flaky.
+After living over a year without air conditioning (thank you, Weather Gods, for blessing central Mexico with ridiculously amazing weather, all year long), any time I am in AC, I find my lips getting really dried out and flaky.
 I always choose Lush balms, and carry around a few with me.

 My hands and cuticles crack in air conditioning, and my face dries up and even peels, if I don’t regularly apply a good quality moisturizer (I choose Lush Celestial for the face, and Lush Charity – which supports awesome causes – for the body).

 This can be hard to find abroad, especially in Asia where most contain whiteners.
 Full disclosure: I haven’t made the leap to totally chemical-free antiperspirant yet.